 ..Winter Weather Preparedness Week in Colorado…

-Governor John Hickenlooper has proclaimed the week of October 21st through October 27th as Winter Weather Preparedness Week in Colorado.
-This is an excellent time for all individuals…families…businesses…schools…and media outlets to review their winter storm preparedness plans.
-It is especially important for all new arrivals to the state to become familiar with the national weather service watch and warning definitions…as well as winter safety procedures.
+The week of October 19th through October 25th is Winter Weather Preparedness Week in Colorado.
+This is an excellent time for all individuals, families, businesses, schools, and media outlets to review their winter storm preparedness plans.
+It is especially important for all new arrivals to the state to become familiar with the National Weather Service watch and warning definitions, as well as winter safety procedures.

 Snow in Colorado is important to the farmers…the ski areas…and for filling up reservoirs.
 However…winter storms often bring heavy snow…bitterly cold temperatures…high winds…low visibilities and slick roads.
 This can lead to dangerous travel conditions and other life threatening situations such as avalanches and dangerously low wind chill temperatures.

 To help you prepare for these hazards this coming winter…the National Weather Service will issue statements throughout the week to discuss:

 |Part 2||Watches…warnings…and advisories|